 Criminology and Justice Studies Major

 The Criminology and Justice Studies Program seeks through its multi-disciplinary curriculum to provide students with a broad foundation of knowledge grounded in the social sciences and humanities.
 Further, recognizing that a humane and equitable provision of justice is the foundation of a democratic society, the Programs seek to sensitize students to the values and views of diverse segments of society.
 In pursuit of this goal, courses within the curriculum serve to further students' conceptual understanding of the values, ethics, and power relationships involved in the process of justice.
 The field is both academic and professional; it is both conceptual and applied.
+To find the current GPS roadmap click here and, then search for Bachelor's in Criminology and Justice Studies.

 Program Learning Outcomes: